 We think travel insurance is a must on any trip – even on a weekend trip to Boston!
 Trip insurance cover you in the event of cancelled flights and lost luggage – among many other unfortunate situations!
 Get rates and coverage details at World Nomads.

 East vs West: Are you also venturing out West in the USA?
-Be sure to read our detailed guides to A Weekend In San Diego, San Francisco Weekend Trip, the Mile High City of Denver CO, hiking on the Oregon Coast, A Seattle Getaway and an adventure in Flagstaff AZ!
+Be sure to read our detailed guides to A Weekend In San Diego, San Francisco Weekend Trip, the Mile High City of Denver CO, hiking on the Oregon Coast, A Seattle Getaway, chilling in Vancouver WA and an adventure in Flagstaff AZ!

 We Want To Know: How would you spend 3 days in Boston?
 Is there anything you would add to our Boston Itinerary?

 Subscribe to JetSetting Fools and get new blog posts and our quarterly newsletter direct to your inbox: